 - We are still processing planning consultations but we may take longer to provide advice and may exceed our normal published service standards.

 - We have re-commenced the delivery of our normal Discretionary Planning Advice where resources allow and there is no risk of adverse effect on our ability to deliver our statutory service.

 - Our availability to undertake a site visit will be determined on a case by case basis and subject to an adequate risk-assessment.
 Requests for site-visits should be submitted by email.

 - Our staff are still working from home.
 Please submit any query or consultations via email and not by post or telephone.

 For projects in Pembrokeshire, Pembrokeshire Coast National Park, Carmarthenshire, Swansea, Neath Port Talbot and Bridgend please email email@example.com.

-Recent events have significantly impacted our staffing levels within our analytical services teams.
+Ongoing events have significantly impacted our staffing levels within our analytical services teams.
 We are making every effort to meet our analytical commitments, but these may be affected at this time.

-This decision hasn’t been taken lightly but we need to ensure we offer realistic expectations to our customers.
 We appreciate that this may cause you disruption.
 We apologise and thank you for your ongoing patience and understanding in these difficult times.

 If you have concerns then please email our analytical services.
 Our usual response times could be impacted by current events.